jvalkeal/spring-android/README.md

 [Spring for Android](http://www.springsource.org/spring-android) is an extension of the [Spring Framework](http://www.springsource.org/spring-framework) that aims to simplify the development of native [Android](http://developer.android.com/index.html) applications.

+NOTE: This fork depends on android v4 support library for backward compatibility for older api versions.
+Because only revisions 6/7 exists on public maven repositories, there is a dependency for newest support libraries deployed(e.g. to local maven repo) using maven-android-sdk-deployer(https://github.com/mosabua/maven-android-sdk-deployer).

 ## Check Out and Build from Source

 1. Clone the repository from GitHub: